 - National Alliance for Preservation Commissions The National Alliance for Preservation Commission (NAPC) was founded in 1983 in response to amendments to the National Historic Preservation Act of 1966.
 These amendments provide financial assistance to local governments that met requirements of the Certified Local Government (CLG) program, including the establishment of a local preservation ordinance and commission.
 NAPC provides a forum for commissions to discuss mutual problems and to serve as a national voice representing the particular needs of commissions.
 NAPC provides technical support and manages an information network to help local commissions accomplish their preservation objectives.
 Programs include a biennial FORUM conference and Commission Assistance and Mentoring Program (CAMP®).
-NAPC also serves as an advocate at federal, state and local levels of government to promote policies and programs that support preservation commission efforts. - Office The South Dakota State Historic Preservation Office (SHPO) manages the National Register of Historic Places program of the National Park Service (NPS) in South Dakota.
+NAPC also serves as an advocate at federal, state and local levels of government to promote policies and programs that support preservation commission efforts. - South Dakota State Historical Society/State Historic Preservation Office The South Dakota State Historic Preservation Office (SHPO)

+The South Dakota State Historic Preservation Office (SHPO) manages the National Register of Historic Places program of the National Park Service (NPS) in South Dakota.
 The program surveys, inventories, and registers historical properties.
-The SHPO also monitors state, federal, and local government activities which affect cultural and historic resources; provide advice on preservation methods; promote public education on historical properties; and supports municipal and county historic preservation commissions to advance the state's economic, social, and educational objectives.
+The SHPO also monitors state, federal, and local government activities which affect cultural and historic resources; provide advice on preservation methods; promotes public education on historical properties; and supports municipal and county historic preservation commissions to advance the state's economic, social, and educational objectives.
+The SHPO established and is responsible for the Certified Local Government (CLG) program.